 We are entering the Danube Gorge, where the river separates the Romanian Carpathians to the north from the Balkans to the south (Serbia).
 Its width varies from 2 km to less than 150 m at its narrowest.
 This is undoubtedly the most impressive and beautiful part of our journey.
 We will sail some 80 km to reach the second dam: Djerdap I. These dams are jointly operated by Romania and Serbia.

-The landscape is the result of the submergence of the riverbanks by the reservoirs of the 2 dams, particularly the storage lake at Djerdap I, the largest.
+The landscape is the result of the submergence of the riverbanks by the reservoirs of the 2 dams, particularly by the Djerdap I reservoir, the largest.
 The pharaonic construction of the Djerdap I hydroelectric and navigation system, which lasted from 1964 to 1972, displaced thousands of Romanian and Yugoslav villagers and swallowed up precious archaeological remains, but navigation and the economy benefited.
 In the past, this feisty stretch of the Danube, with its waterfalls, whirlpools and shoals, was greatly feared by sailors.
-It took almost 4 days to cross this passage, compared with a maximum of around 12 hours today.
+It took almost 4 days to cross this passage, compared with a maximum of a dozen hours today.

 The waters are a dense steel grey, dominated by a threatening wall of black rock.
-Nothing else to do but watch and let ourselves be lulled by the river's successive sinuosities, which the merchant ships seem to struggle to navigate upstream, proof of the muted force of the flow.
+There's nothing else to do but observe and let ourselves be lulled by the river's successive sinuosities, which the merchant ships seem to struggle to navigate upstream, proof of the muted force of the flow.
 We skirt the shores of Romania (left bank) and Serbia (right bank), watching barges and a few cruise ships go by.
 This stretch, to which many legends are attached, is strikingly beautiful.

 And finally, in the afternoon, the giant Djerdap I dam.
-This is one of Europe's largest hydroelectric plants.
-The river flows here at an average of 5,000 m3/s, as we are told on board.
-The engineers have taken account of the river's variable flow, by providing a spillway capable of absorbing floods, which can be very high in spring or summer.
+This is one of the largest hydroelectric plants in Europe.
+The average flow of the river here is 5,000 m3/s," we are told on board.
+The engineers have taken account of the river's variable flow by designing a spillway capable of absorbing floods, which can be very high in spring or summer.

 Entering the Djerdap I lock

 Two commercial boats are waiting to lock through.
-Most of the passengers are on deck, enjoying the manoeuvres and the warm sunshine.
+Most of the passengers were on deck, enjoying the manoeuvres and the warm sunshine.
 But once in the lock chamber, we had to deal with a breakdown.
 It took the lock technicians almost 3 hours to unblock the upstream gates and extricate us from this unexpected trap.
-Under normal circumstances, it takes just over an hour for a boat to pass through the Djerdap I lock, with its 34 metre height difference.
-But the unexpected spices up journeys!
-The fact remains that we are behind schedule.
-Nevertheless, we hope to see the statue of Decébale before nightfall.
+Under normal circumstances, it takes just over an hour for a boat to pass through the Djerdap I lock, with its 34 metre drop.
+But the unexpected spices up any journey!
+The fact remains that we're behind schedule.
+Nevertheless, we hope to discover the statue of Decébale before nightfall.

-The "Iron Gates" narrow pass and Decebalus, the Resistance fighter
+The "Iron Gates" parade and Decébale, the Resistance fighter

 Along the defile, narrow gorges alternate with wider pools.
 The landscape of mountains and cliffs is illuminated by the fading sun.

 The captain pushed the engines.
-Passengers will finally be able to admire the statue of Decebalus before nightfall.
-This last king of Dacia (modern-day Romania) stood up against the Roman invasion, but had to bow to the emperor Trajan and took his own life in 106 AD.
-Still revered today, he was not the only defender of freedom.
-The Danube swallowed up thousands of lives during the 25 years (1965-1989) of the Ceausescu dictatorship: many Romanians attempted to cross the icy waters to Tito's former Yugoslavia, which represented the free world.
-"Those who decided to escape by swimming across the Danube stuck their identity documents to their bodies in a plastic bag", reports Le courrier des Balkans (3).
+Passengers will finally be able to admire the statue of Decree before nightfall.
+This last king of Dacia (modern-day Romania) rose up against the Roman invasion, but had to bow to the emperor Trajan and took his own life in 106 AD.
+Still venerated today, he is not the only one to have defended freedom.
+Remember that the Danube swallowed up thousands of lives during the 25 years (1965-1989) of the Ceausescu dictatorship: many Romanians attempted to cross the icy waters to reach Tito's former Yugoslavia, which represented the free world.
+"Those who decided to escape by swimming across the Danube would stick their identity documents to their bodies in a plastic bag"., reports Le courrier des Balkans (3).

 It's already dark.
 Beatrix Pinter, the purser, invites the passengers to an aperitif.
 This is followed by the traditional sauerkraut dinner, accompanied by a glass of Alsace wine, a nod to our company's Strasbourg roots.
 There's nothing like it to settle stomachs and loosen tongues.
-The evening gets under way with a lively performance by a group of folk dancers.
+The evening turns to dancing, with a fine performance by a group of folk dancers.

 Belgrade, the Serbian soul